mattmakai/fullstackpython.com/content/pages/04-web-development/27-task-queues.markdown

   is a detailed comparison of Amazon SQS, MongoDB, RabbitMQ, HornetQ and Kafka's designs and performance.

-* [Queues.io](http://queues.io/) is a collection of task queue systems with short summaries for each one.
-The task queues are not all compatible with Python but ones that work with it are tagged with the "Python" keyword.

 * [Why Task Queues](http://www.slideshare.net/bryanhelmig/task-queues-comorichweb-12962619)
   is a presentation for what task queues are and why they are needed.